Lake Tahoe Region:

 We should finish our hike around 4 pm, giving you time to wash up, relax at the hotel, or perhaps do a bit of sightseeing on your own.
 Later, we'll enjoy delicious dinners together at our hotel or another local restaurant.
 There are many great restaurants to choose from, and our dinners will all feature fabulous food.

 Day 1 Arrive in Reno and transfer by a short 45 minute shuttle to our meeting point at The Cedar House, nestled in the Martis Valley, just minutes from historic downtown Truckee.
-You might have a chance to check out the town or enjoy the wonderful outdoor spa before settling in for our welcome dinner at a favorite local restaurant.
-(Cedar House)
+You might have a chance to check out the town and enjoy the wonderful outdoor scenery before settling in for our welcome dinner at a favorite local restaurant.

 For info on our hiking tours of the Sierras, the Southwest and Switzerland,